riethigSEA/sea-java-exercises/README.md

 ### Usage

-* Fork this repo and push your solutions to your fork.
+* Fork this repository and push your solutions to your fork.
 * Verify your solutions with the provided unittests.
 * Add your forked repository URL as solution URL to the quest.

 ### Structure

 ```
-├───.idea
 └───src
     ├───main
     │   ├───java